 Because as a consumer, you no longer know who is behind the VPN brands and the VPN comparison sites and whether your best interests are taken care of.
 People see a good review for your product and then they buy your product.
 Pretty simple.

 Seems like a good idea for the company, but I can understand why some people are worried.

 However, another company should worth mentioning at this time is Kape Technologies.
 A few years back, Kape Technologies used the same strategy as Aura.
-They bought several VPN brands and then went along and bought a VPN comparison website.
+They bought several VPN brands (like Namecheap VPN) and then went along and bought a VPN comparison website.
 But, their past is a little questionable, so maybe we can understand why the competitors are worried about this recent acquisition of Comparitech.